 Teardown is what we do!
 Follow us on Facebook and Twitter for the latest repair news.

-We don’t find the screws at the bottom, and the Huawei Honor 9 uses double-sided glass design, so the screen and the rear panel should be fixed to the fuselage with glues.
+We did not find screws at the bottom of the phone.
+The Huawei Honor 9 uses a double-sided glass design, so the screen and back cover should be secured to the body with glue.

 Open the back cover a little bit with a suction cup.
-And then insert a pick under the back cover and slide the pick along the edge until opening it completely.
+Then, insert a pick under the back cover and slide it along the edge until it is opened completely.

 There are only two camera holes and a flash hole on the back cover.

-You can see the Huawei Honor 9 is still using the classic three-stage design, the upper is the motherboard, the middle is the battery, the lower is the USB-C board.
+The Huawei Honor 9 still uses the classic three-stage design: the upper is the motherboard, the middle is the battery, and the lower is the USB-C board.

-In order to achieve better heat dissipation, it uses a large piece of graphite thermal stickers to cover the fuselage.
+To achieve better heat dissipation, it uses a large piece of graphite thermal sticker to cover the body.

 Remove all screws securing the metal plate to the motherboard.

-You can see it using a whole piece of metal plate to fix a variety of connectors.
-The metal plate is also attached with some plastic materials, and its workmanship is relatively complex.
+It uses a single metal plate to secure various connectors.
+This metal plate is also attached to some plastic materials, and the manufacturing process is relatively complex.

-Disconnect the front camera connector and remove it.
+Disconnect the front camera connector and remove the camera.

-I tried to remove the rear camera and then remove the motherboard but did not succeed, and the camera fixed very solid.
+I attempted to remove the rear camera and then remove the motherboard, but I was unsuccessful because the camera was secured very tightly.

-The rear camera is fixed on the fuselage with double-sided adhesive, and you must use a small tool to pry it slowly.
+The rear camera is secured to the body with double-sided adhesive tape, and it must be removed using a small tool to pry it slowly.

 Rear camera: Dual 20MP + 12 MP, f/2.2, dual-LED flash